 Marvel at the ornate designs of Bao’an Temple

-Bao’an Temple is the Taiwanese folk religion neighbour of Confucius Temple.
+Bao’an Temple is the Taiwanese folk religion neighbor of Confucius Temple.
 It features a façade that’ll capture your attention immediately.
-It’s more ornate than most temples around Taipei, and, undoubtedly, one of the most striking in the city.
+It’s more ornate than most temples around Taipei and, undoubtedly, one of the most striking in the city.

 Compared to Longshan, Bao’an receives far fewer visitors.
 (In fact, when I visited, it was almost devoid of tourists.)

 Remember: This is an active place of worship, not a tourist attraction.
-Respectful behaviour is a must.
+Respectful behavior is a must.

 If all the temple-hopping in Dadaocheng and Datong got your stomach growling, head over to nearby Dihua Street.
 The street hosts many cheap & delicious street food vendors and great local restaurants.